 That is a good starting point to approach the topic.
 We well now talk in detail about each tense.

-The Spanish Preterite is main tense to talk about actions and events.
-It used to talk about completed actions and events that HAPPENED in the past.
+The Spanish Preterite is a tense for actions.
+We use it to talk about completed actions which happened in the past.
+Its main uses are:

-– Past actions or events which happened once or a stated number of times (the duration of the actions doesn’t matter):
+– Past actions which happened once or a stated number of times (no matter how long they take):